 Information and Communications Technologies (ICTs) are going to have a major impact on health and health systems in the near future.
 To ensure that everyone (including the very poor) benefits from this new technology, it is vital that those designing new technologies, people responsible for health systems and social researchers come together to explore the opportunities and potential challenges, especially for low- and middle-income countries (LMICs).

-Living in rural Africa has long been synonymous with being poor and water insecure.
-In 2012 more Africans will have access to mobile communication services than improved water services.
-Africa's rapid growth in mobile handset ownership and mobile network coverage can provide a key platform to resolve one of its oldest problems - safe and reliable water access.
+Living in rural Africa has long been synonymous with being poor and water insecure - but rapid growth in mobile handset ownership and mobile network coverage could resolve one of its oldest problems: safe and reliable water access.